Waterfalls of Connecticut

 Wadsworth Big Falls

-Wadsworth Falls (Big Falls) on the Coginchaug River
+Wadsworth Big Falls on Coginchaug River

 Beneath the shade of an over-arching woodland canopy in Middlefield, Wadsworth Falls is born as the full breadth of the Coginchaug River abruptly drops some 25 feet over a precipitous shelf of jagged traprock.